Alfredo Morelos: 2016 season

-In the UEFA Europa League Qualifiers, Morelos scored four goals in six UEFA Europa League appearances against Atlantas (twice), Beroe Stara Zagora and IFK Göteborg all of which were in the first leg of each tie, HJK where deafted 3–2 on aggregate by IFK Göteborg after a 2–0 defeat away in the Third qualifying round and exited the competition.
+In the UEFA Europa League Qualifiers, Morelos scored four goals in six UEFA Europa League appearances against Atlantas (twice), Beroe Stara Zagora and IFK Göteborg all of which were in the first leg of each tie, HJK were defeated 3–2 on aggregate by IFK Göteborg after a 2–0 defeat away in the Third qualifying round and exited the competition.
 He then scored four more league goals by August against PK-35 Vantaa, FC Lahti, KuPS (twice) and scored against KuPS for the third time in another encounter weeks later on 28 August 2016.
-After scoring five goals in six league matches against PS Kemi, Lahti, RoPS, HIFK, and Mariehamn and scoring HJK's only goal in the final of the Finnish Cup against SJK which ended 1-1 after full-time (though the club lost 7–6 in the penalty shoot–out with Morlelos scoring his penalty), Morelos was named September Player of the Month.
+After scoring five goals in six league matches against PS Kemi, Lahti, RoPS, HIFK, and Mariehamn and scoring HJK's only goal in the final of the Finnish Cup against SJK which ended 1–1 after full-time (though the club lost 7–6 in the penalty shoot–out with Morlelos scoring his penalty), Morelos was named September Player of the Month.
 Morelos scored in the second last game of the season against title challengers, IFK Mariehamn, on 14 October 2016 which ended in a 1–1 draw.
 However, he was unable to help the club win the league after IFK Mariehamn won it by three points in the last game of the season after HJK drew 0–0 with SJK and IFK Mariehamn defeated Ilves 2–1.

 At the end of the 2016 season, Morelos finished HJK's top goal scorer in the league with sixteen goals in thirty appearances and top goal scorer in all competitions with thirty goals in forty three appearances, he was also runner-up top goalscorer in the league missing out on the top spot by one goal to Roope Riski who finished the season with seventeen goals.
 Morelos earned a Veikkausliiga runner-up medal, a Finnish Cup runner-up medal and was awarded the league's best striker of the year award.